rubenifrah/spotify-recommender/README.md

 The project trains a classifier (XGBoost) to predict the probability that you will like a new song based on audio features, genre embeddings, and historical preferences.
 It also produces visualizations, PCA embeddings, feature importance plots, balanced datasets, and a fully reproducible recommendation pipeline.

+For a more in-depth look at the project, please check the following Google Collab: [Spotify recommender colab](https://colab.research.google.com/drive/1YhSFuuFKE66bT0vQ3XHLxExes16yGWG5?usp=sharing)

 ---

 # 📖 Project summary